horgano/pands-project/README.md

 - 0 = having no correlation between 2 variables.
 - 1 = extremely positive (1 increases, the other increases)
 - -1 = extremely negative (1 increases, the otger decreases)
+- The strongest correlation was between Petal length and width.
+Foloowed closely by both of these ralationship with Sepal length.
+Sepal width actually had a negative correlation with all other variables and to be expected the stronger of these 2 were the Petal variables, but not very strong in the overall sense of the word.

 # _Interesting Analyses:_